-Residential: Hundreds of thousands of homeowners currently use anthracite and many others are converting to anthracite for home heating.
-It can be used as a primary heat source or as a supplemental form of heating through coal stoves.
+Residential: Hundreds of thousands of homeowners currently use anthracite and many others are converting to it for home heating.
+It can be used as a primary heat source or as a supplemental form of heating utilizing the new generation of coal appliances.